sensu/sensu-docs/content/sensu-go/6.7/operations/control-access/rbac.md

 To create and manage role bindings within a namespace, [create a role][25] with `rolebindings` permissions within that namespace, and log in by [configuring sensuctl][26].

 Without an assigned role or cluster role, users can sign in to the web UI but can't access any Sensu resources.
-With the correct roles and bindings configured, users can log in to [sensuctl][2] and the [web UI][1] using their single-sign-on username and password (no prefixes required).
+With the correct roles and bindings configured, users can log in to [sensuctl][2] and the [web UI][3] using their single-sign-on username and password (no prefixes required).

-Make sure to include the groups prefix and username prefix for the authentication provider when creating Sensu role bindings.
+Make sure to include the groups_prefix and username_prefix for the authentication provider when you create Sensu role bindings.

 ### Role binding example